-- Children 6 weeks to three years of age - Center-based hours dependent on site - Federally funded, year round, comprehensive child development program offered at no charge to income and age eligible families. - No charge to enrolled families during the hours of the center. - Families will apply for Child Care Assistance Program (CCAP) which supplements the wrap-around care.
+- Children 6 weeks to three years of age - Center-based hours dependent on site - Federally funded, year-round, comprehensive child development program to income and age eligible families. - No charge to enrolled families during the hours of the center. - Families will apply for Child Care Assistance Program (CCAP) which supplements the wrap-around care.